Fairplay (magazine)

 Fairplay was a weekly news magazine devoted to the international merchant shipping industry, delivering “content tailored for its core audience of ship owners, managers, operators and charterers.“ It was founded by Thomas Hope Robinson in 1883 and remained in continual publication until 2018.
-Since 2011, Fairplay's publishing company IHS Fairplay is a division of IHS Markit.
+From 2011, Fairplay's publishing company IHS Fairplay was a division of IHS Markit.

 History

 Startup and development

 After Thomas Hope Robinson had lost his money at the stock exchange in 1883, he tried a new career as publisher by starting Fairplay weekly with borrowed money.
 His intention was to “speak out, loud and bold … for the shipowner, as an advocate, not a judge”.
 In the first issue he wrote: "There is so little Fairplay in the world.
 If our own efforts succeed, we shall have taken the first steps towards promoting the habit of calling things by their right name and looking at them through uncoloured spectacles."
+Apart from a brief period in the 1990s, this maxim appeared in every issue.

 The enterprise was successful and soon increased in size and revenue.
 The publisher's son Gordon Hope Robinson (died 1953) took over in 1912 and Fairplay remained a family business until 1973.
-It was then taken over by the Financial Times before a management buyout in 1978 created Prime Publications.
+It was then taken over by the Financial Times before a management buyout, led by John Prime, created Prime Publications in 1978.